Mounayer/Seneca_MLSA_Event/README.md

 Thanks to Azure OpenAI and their easily accessible GPT models, this app can do the following:
 - Allows you to talk with a GPT-model.
-- Generates html element designs using CSS.
+- Generates HTML element designs using CSS.
 - Generates entire web pages that follow design principles with one click.

 And the best thing is, you can see the code as well!